Clinical Application to TCVM and Integrative Medicine

 1h

-Acupuncture Points and Meridians?
+Acupuncture Points and Meridians

 0.5h

-Five Elements and Clinical Applications
+Five Elements and Clinical Application

 Acupuncture for Pain Management and Osteoarthritis